 When I was in high-school I yo-yo dieted in a unhealthy way.
 Stress, break-ups, and life had my weight up and down constantly.
 I was going from binge eating when my stress was high, to refusing to eat when I looked at myself in the mirror.
 When people find out my brother is a personal trainer, they expect me to be just as fit as he is.
 The truth is that I am just as afraid to face my own personal demons with my weight as everyone else is.
 At Bodies By Burgoon we provide you with the tools to help you on your journey, but it’s really up to you to take the plunge and commit yourself to the path of being healthy.
 I took that plunge the summer of 2013 when I was 20 pounds overweight.
 I approached my brother for that help he always offered me, and he welcomed me with open arms.

 Today I am down 20 pounds and counting.
 Even though I am not yet at the weight I wish to be, with this journey I have obtained self-love and stress-management which means more to me then the numbers on the scale.
-I am currently enrolled at St. Thomas finishing my Business Leadership and Management degree and with that I wish to grow this company even further and welcome everyone with open arms like my brother did for me.
+I recently graduated from St. Thomas with a degree in Business Leadership and Management and with that I wish to grow this company even further and welcome everyone with open arms like my brother did for me.